 Dosimetry is an important component of work as it is required to assess the amount of energy absorbed into test objects of interest (e.g. detector crystals) or indicate a level of potential exposure to living beings (e.g. humans).
 Work in dosimetry focuses on quantifying dose with the development of new dosimeter designs, and by simulations.
 Work in dosimetry also includes minimizing unwanted dose, though effective shielding design, or reduction/elimination of potential exposure pathways.

-Finally, the experimental work carried out in lab is guided through creating, executing, and understanding various computational simulations and models, such as Monte-Carlo based radiation transport codes (i.e. MCNP, GEANT4).
-These simulations provide a virtual testbed for efficiently testing new detector, dosimeter, and shielding designs and for comprehension of experimental setups or operational scenarios.
+Finally, the experimental work carried out in lab is guided through creating, executing, and understanding various computational simulations and models, such as Monte-Carlo based radiation transport codes (i.e. MCNP, GEANT4), and utilization of the COMSOL Multiphysics modeling package.
+These simulations provide a virtual testbed for efficiently testing new detector, dosimeter, shielding designs, and radiation effects and for comprehension of experimental setups or operational scenarios.

 - Nuclear Physics

 - Nuclear Security

 - T. Quist, E. Cazalas, “MCNP modeling of a multi-volume neutron spectrometer,” American Nuclear Society Winter Conference, online presentation, Nov.
 16-19, 2020.
 Awarded “Best Student Paper” award by ANS Radiation Protection and Shielding Division.
 Conference Paper, Refereed, Presented, 11/16/2020.